-This conversation results in an evaluation report to the Dean from the PRC that summarizes the candidate's progress toward reappointment and tenure in the context of expectations described in this document and in the relevant Disciplinary Standards for the candidate.
+This conversation results in an evaluation report to the Dean from the PRC in which the PRC evaluates the candidate's application in the context of expectations described in this document and in the relevant Disciplinary Standards for the candidate.
+The recommendation for successful candidates in their fifth year will normally be for reappointment to their seventh year and tenure.
+An unsuccessful candidate will not be recommended for reappointment beyond their sixth year.

 This report is written by and voted on by members of the department/program, according to approved department/program procedures.
 All members of a PRC must sign the recommendation.
-By signing a recommendation, members of the PRC indicate their participation in the decision-making process and verify that the recommendation accurately reflects the decision of the PRC; signing does not necessarily indicate that that person concurs with the ultimate recommendation.
-The recommendation is then reviewed by the candidate.
+By signing a recommendation, members of the PRC indicate their participation in the decision-making process and verify that the recommendation accurately reflects the decision of the PRC; signing does not necessarily indicate that that person concurs with the ultimate recommendation.22